 When the fields are created, you can adjust the height and width of a cell with your mouse by dragging the edges of the description column and rows of the sheet, just like how you would do it on a spreadsheet application such as Excel.
 This will make the form look a lot better.

 When you're done, click Save and exit the design mode, you will see your form online and ready to take input.

 Now let's take a look at your Listing Page, you can click on the back button at the upper left corner of your sheet to go to the listing page, which should contain all the fields that you just created.

 Users usually don't like to have many fields in a listing page and prefer to only keep the data they would need to see at a glance.
 To remove columns from the listing page, you can click on the Change Design button on the listing page to go to the design mode.
 Here you will see a listing page field selector.
 You can select the fields that you would like to display on the listing page, and decide on the order that these fields are displayed.
 You can also adjust the width of the columns like you have done in your Form Page.
 When you're done, don't forget to click Save to save your design.

 You can watch the process of creating a simple Ragic database sheet in the video tutorial below.

-When you first add a new sheet, there will be some quick templates displayed on the right side of your screen for you to use under design mode.
+When you're adding a new sheet, there will initially be some quick templates displayed on the right side of your screen for you to use under the design mode.
 You can check out how each quick template looks like by clicking on the icons.